Linchuki/Linchuki/README.md

 Manual QA Engineer
 ------------------

 For almost the last 9 years, I have been working in a sports store chain as an administrator.
-And when I found out about the profession
+When I found out about the profession
 of a testing engineer, I immediately decided to radically change my life.
 I just completed courses at the Hexlet Programming School with a degree in QA Engineering.
 So I am seeking for a position of
 a Junior QA Engineer as I have a crazy desire to put all my knowledge into practice and thereby help a company create the best software